-Subsequently, Faschamps et al. (2010) analyzed nearly the same phenomenon from a different point of view, finding that in the co-authorship network of economics the distance between two authors is inversely correlated with their probability of establishing a new connection (publishing a work together for the first time).
+Subsequently, Fafchamps et al. (2010) analyzed nearly the same phenomenon from a different point of view, finding that in the co-authorship network of economics the distance between two authors is inversely correlated with their probability of establishing a new connection (publishing a work together for the first time).

 Cainelli et al. (2012) try to understand the impact of the heterogeneity in the economists' propensity to write with coauthors on their productivity.
 They consider all Italian economists in 2006 and estimate their output (as measured by the number of publications in EconLit) as a function of individual characteristics as well as some "relational" variables, namely their propensity to cooperate and the international reach of the individual's co-authorship network.
 They find that co-authorship is a significant determinant of scientific productivity, but it should be noted that their measure of the 'propensity to cooperate' is not directly estimated through network analysis, but rather it is obtained through instrumental variables.
-Specifically, they consider an author's attitude to write book chapters as a measure of her propensity to cooperate because it would show both a connection between the author and the book editors, and because it may imply some selflessness on the part of the author, to the extent that writing book chapters reduces the time available for writing journal articles, which are the only publications considered in most citation and bibliometric indexes (for the case of economics, see Corsi et al.,
+Specifically, they consider an author's attitude to write book chapters as a measure of her propensity to cooperate it may imply some selflessness on the part of the author, to the extent that writing book chapters reduces the time available for writing journal articles, which are the only publications considered in most citation and bibliometric indexes (for the case of economics, see Corsi et al., 2011).